E-CAM/E-CAM-Library/Classical-MD-Modules/modules/dask_traj/readme.rst

 ..  it fits into the larger picture of what you want to achieve.
 The overview should be comprehensible to a scientist
 ..  non-expert in the domain area of the software module.

-Using `MDTraj <http://mdtraj.org/>`_ is a fast and easy way to analyse MD trajectories.
+Using `MDTraj <http://mdtraj.org/>`_ is a fast and easy way to analyze MD trajectories.
 However, MDTraj has a couple limitations:

 * The whole trajectory needs to fit into memory